 In the first quarter of 2016, the Compensation Committee of our Board of Directors ("Compensation Committee") approved the grant of 1,575,000 performance-contingent restricted share awards ("RSAs") and 135,000 performance-contingent restricted share units ("RSUs") to senior management.
 The vesting of such awards is dependent on the Company meeting its critical operating goals and objectives during a five-year period from 2016 to December 31, 2020.
-These goals are strategically important for the Company, and management believes the goals, if achieved, will increase shareholder value.
+The goals that must be met in order for the performance-contingent RSAs and RSUs to vest are strategically important for the Company, and the Compensation Committee believes the goals, if achieved, will increase shareholder value.
 The awards have dual triggers of vesting based upon the achievement of these goals and continued employment.
-As of June 30, 2017, there were 1,305,000 performance-contingent RSAs and 135,000 performance-contingent RSUs outstanding, and as of June 30, 2016, there were 1,440,000 performance-contingent RSAs and 135,000 performance-contingent.
+As of September 30, 2017, there were 1,305,000 of these performance-contingent RSAs and 135,000 of these performance-contingent RSAs and 135,000 performance-contingent RSAs and 135,000 performance-contingent RSUs outstanding.